pier-cli/pier/README.md

-# **pier** ~ A simple Docker script management CLI
+# **pier** ~ A script management CLI
+## A central repository to manage all your one-liners, scripts, tools, and CLIs
+## Add, remove, list, and run scripts - storing metadata to easily find them later
+## No more digging through your `bin` folder...

 If you've spent any amount of time in the terminal you no doubt have built up a lovely collection of one-liners, scripts, useful tools, and CLIs.
 Whenever you want to use them you dig through your `bin` folder trying to remember what you called the script...
 Linux users love hard-to-remember naming conventions.

 Scripts should be first-class citizens.
 In a GUI world we can find our programs using a menu of sorts.
 In the terminal scripts get lost.

 The idea behind `pier` is to create a central repository for all your scripts, and provide a way to attach metadata about these scripts.
 Using `pier` you can add, remove, list, and run scripts.
-These can either be managed by `pier` in a TOML config, or you can use it to catalog existing scripts that you may have lying around - you'd then simply add the metadata for the specific script, and attach it to the name in the `PATH`.
+These can be managed by `pier` in a human-readable TOML config, or you can use it to catalog existing scripts that you may have lying around - you'd then simply add the metadata for the specific script, and attach it to the name in the `PATH`.

+## Operation

-See `src/cli.yml` for the spec.
+See `src/cli.yml` for a more detailed spec.

 ```
 pier 0.1.0